rkoshak/sensorReporter/gpio/README.md

 ## `gpio.gpio_led.GpioColorLED`

 Commands 3 to 4 GPIO pins to control a RGB or RGBW LED via software PWM.
-A recieved command will be sent back on all configured connections to the configured return topic, to keep them up to date.
+A received command will be sent back on all configured connections to the configured return topic, to keep them up to date.

 ### Dependencies